What's your burning question?

 In a series of independent research courses guided by a Milligan faculty member, you may research and develop an original scholarly or creative work in an area interesting to you and relevant to your major.
 Read more.

-Beginning in the spring of 2014, you will be able to present your research at an annual Milligan Research Forum.
+Beginning in the spring of 2014, you will be able to present your research at an annual research conference.